Skip to content

 Here are some quick reference numbers the calculator produces for free-space wavelength:

-• 77 GHz radar: λ0=3.9\lambda_0 = 3.9 mm — we're deep into millimeter-wave territory, where manufacturing tolerances in the tens of microns start to matter
+• 77 GHz radar: λ0=3.9\lambda_0 = 3.9 mm — we're deep into millimeter-wave territory, where manufacturing tolerances in the tens of microns start to matter.
+A 50-micron misalignment can shift your phase center.

-Seeing these numbers side by side builds intuition for how the electromagnetic world scales, and it's a useful sanity check when you're jumping between projects at different frequency bands.
+Seeing these numbers side by side builds intuition for how the electromagnetic world scales.
+It's a useful sanity check when you're jumping between projects at different frequency bands.
+If someone hands you a 10 GHz design and the antenna is 200 mm long, you know immediately something's wrong — that's almost seven wavelengths.

 When to Reach for This Calculator